 The movement of populations has spurred - and continues to spur - great changes in the cultural landscape in general and design in particular, both positive and problematic.
 Displacement creates opportunities for cross-cultural dialogues and inspires design solutions, whether they be related to objects used for disaster relief, temporary housing for displaced persons during wartime or following natural disasters, or more substantial and lasting interventions into the landscape, such as the exponential and necessary growth of cities.

-This conference will examine displacement and attendant issues from a design perspective.
+Taking place from 6-8 September 2018, this conference will examine displacement and attendant issues from a design perspective.
 In addition to the current displacement of people and populations, papers can consider the theme more broadly and historically, including connections among displacement of objects and styles, changing technologies, and broad geographies and histories related to landscapes and urban development.

 Call for Papers